MattCoak-Research/SquidLab/README.md

 (Not currently implemented) - download and run.
 The installer will download and install the MATLAB Runtime automatically.

 #### No Runtime (standalone installer)
-Download the [standalone installer](https://github.com/MattCoak-Research/SquidLab/releases/latest/download/SquidLab.Installer.-.No.Runtime.exe
-) - download and run.
+Download the [standalone installer](https://github.com/MattCoak-Research/SquidLab/releases/latest/download/SquidLab.Installer.-.No.Runtime.exe) - download and run.
 The MATLAB Runtime must be installed on your computer for the programme to then launch, it can be downloaded from Mathworks [here](https://uk.mathworks.com/products/compiler/matlab-runtime.html)

+#### Portable (no installer)
+Download the [standalone exectuable](https://github.com/MattCoak-Research/SquidLab/releases/latest/download/SquidLab.exe) - download and run to launch SquidLab, no installation or permissions required.
+The MATLAB Runtime must first be installed on your computer for the programme to launch, it can be downloaded from Mathworks [here](https://uk.mathworks.com/products/compiler/matlab-runtime.html)

 - - - -